 Protruding nipples are those that stick out from the areola to varying degrees – usually more so when they harden.

 Puffy nipple types are those that look like a raised mound on top of the breast, where both the areola and the nipple protrude.

 “Supernumerary” is a fancy way of saying “third nipple.”
 They can often be mistaken for a mole or birthmark, but they are definitely nipples.
 You can have more than one supernumerary nipple.
 They tend to appear underneath your breasts, but they can actually be anywhere on the body (it’s just not as common).

 Having a unilateral inverted nipple means having one that’s inverted and one that isn’t, usually protruding.
 Just like with any nipple type, you can either be born with a unilateral inverted nipple or have it develop later in life – in which case you’d want to check in with your doctor for any underlying causes.

 Nipple types come in all different forms, just like our bodies do.
 There’s no such thing as normal or ideal types of nipples.
 Different is normal; different is beautiful.
 We shouldn’t be ashamed of what our nipples look like because of what’s portrayed in mainstream media.
 A change is long overdue, and with movements like #FreeTheNipple, that change is on the rise.
-We’re all unique while sharing commonalities with millions of other women; that’s something we embrace in our Fit Quiz, our bras, and our community.
+We’re all unique while sharing commonalities with millions of other women; that’s something we embrace in our bras and our community.